kristianmandrup/concerned/README.md

 ### Usage

 This gem comes with the following three helpers, that are added to `Module`.
 To require concern modules (or classes)

-* concerned_with
+-	concerned_with
-* shared_concerns
+-	shared_concerns

 And to include concern modules

-* include_concerns
+-	include_concerns
-* include_shared_concerns
+-	include_shared_concerns

-The `concerned_with` helper method expects to find a module or class matching the current namespace, fx the following will include `FixtureUser::Scopes` and `FixtureUser::Validations` into `FixtureUser`.

 ```ruby
 class FixtureUser